myersm0/WordFrequencyDistributions.jl/README.md

 Function and field names were chosen as a compromise between fidelity to Baayen's notation in the book, and the goal of having a nice, consistent interface to all the functions.
 The main exception is where the book names something like `V(N)` (where N is the size of the vocabulary in a corpus of N words); in this package, I implement that as `V(c::Corpus)`, where the corpus `c` encapsulates `N`, among other things.
 Also, I apologize for having violated style conventions by using capitals for some function names (V, N, etc), but otherwise I would have had to impose a very different naming scheme of my own invention, and that seemed contrary to my goals here.
 So, functions in this package are designed to resemble formulae from the book as much as possible.

-Another deviation from Baayen's notation is in cases where he names things such as the "characteristic constants" Yule's _K_, Simpson's _D_, Zipf size _Z_, etc. I've instead named these functions all `C` for characteristic constant, and provided dispatch on method name to distinguish them, such as `C(::Yule, args...)` and `C(::Simpson, args...)`, etc, to emphasize their similar nature and to reduce the alphabet-soup aspect of the interface somewhat.
+Another deviation from Baayen's notation is in cases where he names things such as the "characteristic constants" Yule's _K_, Simpson's _D_, Zipf size _Z_, etc. I've instead named these functions all `C` for characteristic constant and provided trait-based dispatch to distinguish them, such as `C(::Yule, args...)` and `C(::Simpson, args...)`, etc, to emphasize their similar nature and to reduce the alphabet-soup aspect of the interface somewhat.

-An example application is given in `examples/lexical_specialization.jl`, where I show how this package could be used to evaluate topical coherence among document clusters from an unsupervised topic modeling scheme.
+An example application is given in `examples/lexical_specialization.jl`, where I show how these concepts could be used to evaluate document clusters from an unsupervised topic modeling scheme.

 ## Usage
 If you have a vector of strings called `text` (e.g. tokenized from a document), constructing a `Corpus` struct is simple: